Left and Center: Elizabeth circa, 1983

 Height and Weight: 5’4″ and 105 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Blue eyes, Elizabeth has a mole over her right eyebrow, she might use the nickname “Beth”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Elizabeth has a mole over her right eyebrow, she might use the nickname “Beth”

 Clothing/Jewelry Description: A faded blue t-shirt, white jogging shorts, and a pair of jogging sneakers

 Details of Disappearance

 Elizabeth or more commonly known as “Beth” was last seen in Idaho Springs, Colorado on August 16th 1983.
 She disappeared while she was on her morning jog at 10:00 am.
 She has never been seen or heard from again.
 She normally left a note behind for her parents to tell them how long she would be gone for but she did not do this on the day that she disappeared.